SimoneGianni/tsMatchers/README.md

 check(x).is(equalTo(y));
 ```

-You could prefer to download also the tsMatchersGlobal.ts that redeclares all the useful matching functions in the global
-scope to use them easier.
-While this is technically "polluting your global namespace", it is intended to be used only
-during tests, and names are chosen not to conflict with anything usually in the global scope, so should not be a real problem.

-Moreover, is what most testing frameworks are doing.

-Then use it inside your favorite unit test engine, a failed assertion will throw a runtime exception.

 How can I help
 ==============

-Feel free to report bugs, wrong documentation, or your ideas on how to improve it in the GitHub issues, fork it and send pull
+Please star the project.
+Report bugs, wrong or not clear documentation, or your ideas on how to improve it in the GitHub issues,
-requests with your changes.
+and eventually fork it and send pull requests with your changes.

 Using assertions
 ================